50/50 Partnerships: Never a Good Idea

 Congratulations!
-You’ve decided to go in to business with your long-time associate.
+You've decided to go into business with your long-time associate.
 You trust one another implicitly and feel confident that nothing will ever go wrong with your business relationship.
-After all, you’ve known one another for years.
+After all, you've known one another for years.
 You even introduced him to his wife.
 So when he presents you with the idea of establishing a 50/50 partnership in your new venture together, you think it sounds great.
 Even Stevens.
-Everybody wins…or do they?
+Everybody wins - or do they?
+Here's the thing.

 - The easiest solution would be to create a 51/49 split or other split where one of the partners owns a slightly larger piece of the pie.
 Along with the one percent extra for one partner comes a one percent greater contribution of capital etc. Keep in mind whoever is getting the 51% majority is in essence controlling the vote under a partnership with a majority vote rules system.

 - Create a 49/49/2 partnership in which a third party enters the equation.
 All decisions in this scenario are the result of a common vote of two of the three partners in a majority vote rules system.
 In order for this system to work effectively, you are going to want to select a very good 2% partner.
 One who knows the business very well, has a great business background and one both partners trust.
 This is because the 2% partner, while not sharing much in the profit and loses of the company, is the swing vote on important issues.
 Think Justice Kennedy on the Supreme Court.
 If you dont select a wise business advisor for this role, the vote ends up being a proxy for one or the other partners.

 - A straight 50/50 partnership with a well-crafted operating agreement or set of By-Laws that outlines how you will handle stalemate situations in which you and your partner disagree on the appropriate course of action.
 A business attorney can advise you on appropriate provisions to include.
 For example, if a stalemate occurs, the partners agree to bring in a third party advisor to break the tie.